jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 It has been practice that all GHG inventory results are by year in the same *ghg/\<year\>/crf* directory on the server.

-Download PartyProfile xml from CRFReporter and copy it to *PartyProfile* directory.
+Log in CRFReporter *Import/Export* section, export PartyProfile xml and copy it to *PartyProfile* directory.
 Rename as denoted by the `-p`  option in `run-ghg-master.sh`.
 To produce the PartyProfile result file filled with the  GHG inventory results type the two commands: